 Public library boards have five primary roles:

 1. Advocate for the library in the community and advocate for the community as a library board member.
-To be a library advocate is to work for the betterment of library services for the community.
+To be a library advocate is to work to improve library services for the community.
 Advocacy includes working to obtain adequate funding for the library; pursuing opportunities to meet and speak with community groups; getting to know the mayor and city council; making sure the community’s needs and interests are paramount when making board decisions.

 2. Plan for the future of the library.
 Planning is one of the most important trusts that the community gives to the library board.
-Planning is deciding what is going to happen with library services over the next few years.
-It is taking charge of the library’s future and creating it to be responsive to what the community needs.
+Planning is deciding what will happen with library services over the next few years.
+It is taking charge of the library’s future and creating it responsive to the community's needs.

 3. Monitor and evaluate the overall effectiveness of the library.
-The community puts its trust in the library board to make sure the library is operating the way it should.
-For example, the library board is familiar with the library’s budget - where the money is coming from and how it will be spent.
-The board monitors monthly financial reports and approves the bills so they can be paid.
+The community trusts the library board to ensure the library is operating the way it should.
+For example, the library board is familiar with the library’s budget - where the money comes from and how it will be spent.
+The board monitors monthly financial reports and approves the bills to be paid.
 The board also helps determine whether the community is satisfied with the service received from the library.

 4. Set library policies.
 The library boards spend much of their time on policy issues - developing policies and monitoring the effectiveness of those policies.
 (Policy is a carefully designed, broadly stated, written guideline for actions and decisions of the library.)
-Once adopted by the board, library staff carries out the policies on a day-to-day basis.
+Once adopted by the board, library staff carries out the policies daily.

 5. Hire and evaluate the library director.
 The board hires a qualified director to manage the library's day-to-day operations and works with the director, carefully respecting each other’s roles.
-The board also regularly evaluates the director to make sure the library operates well and in the best interest of those the library serves.
+The committee also regularly evaluates the director to ensure the library operates well and in the best interest of those the library serves.

 A. The Mitchellville Public Library Board of Trustees hereafter referred to as the Board.

-B. The Board will comply with the Code of Iowa in all questions of library law and governance and further will comply with the regulations set forth in the City of Mitchellville’s Library Ordinance.
+B. The Board will comply with the Code of Iowa in all questions of library law and governance, and further will comply with the regulations outlined in the City of Mitchellville’s Library Ordinance, Mitchellville Public Library Policy Handbook, the City of Mitchellville Employee Handbook, and the State of Iowa Trustees Handbook.

-A. The Board shall meet on the fourth Monday of every month in the Mitchellville Public Library.
-Exceptions include when: the 4th Monday falls on a national holiday, board member(s) conflict or lack of quorum.
+A. The Board shall meet on the last Monday of every month at the Mitchellville City Hall or other designated space, such as the Mitchellville Public Library, as posted on the agenda.
+Exceptions are: the last Monday falls on a national holiday, board member(s) have conflicting schedules, or a known lack of quorum.

-C. The Board shall comply with Iowa’s Open Meetings law by printing and publicly posting a copy of its agenda at a minimum of 4 locations such as MPL website, highly visible location in Library, city hall and post office at least 24 hours prior to the meeting.
+C. The Board shall comply with Iowa’s Open Meetings law by printing and publicly posting a copy of its agenda at a minimum of (4) four locations.
+Acceptable locations include the MPL website, a prominent location at the Library, City Hall, and the Post Office at least 24 hours before the meeting.

-F. The Board will conduct its meetings according to parliamentary procedure as detailed in the latest edition of “Roberts Rules of Order.”
+F. The Board will conduct its meetings according to a parliamentary procedure as detailed in the latest edition of Robert’s Rules of Order.

 III.
 OFFICERS AND COMMITTEES

-A. Officers shall be the Board president, vice president and secretary.
-Elections shall be held at the January meeting.
+A. Officers shall be the Board President, Vice President and Recording Secretary.
+Elections shall be held at the June meeting.

-B. The president shall preside at all meetings, appoint all committees and generally perform all duties associated with the office.
-In the absence of the president, the vice president shall assume the president’s duties.
-The secretary shall record all proceedings of the Board.
+B. The president shall preside at all meetings and generally perform all duties associated with the office.
+In the absence of the Board President the Vice President shall assume the President’s duties.
+The Secretary shall record all proceedings of the Board.
+Time cards may be signed by any Trustee.
+The City will provide copies of all time cards to the Trustees along with the City Financials on a monthly basis.

 IV.
 MAJOR FUNCTIONS